tetrapharmakon/tetrapharmakon.github.io/_posts/1970-01-01-annotated-colophon.md

 ---

+This website is so good.
-How does this site work?
-Not written yet.
+How does it even work?